FyzHsn/Reproducible-research-project-2/README.md

 ### Checklist

-1. Create a valid RPubs URL pointing to a data analysis document for this assignment. []
+1. Create a valid RPubs URL pointing to a data analysis document for this assignment.
+[DONE]
-2. Create a complete PDF file presenting the data analysis. []
-3. Include description and justification for any data transformations. []
+2. Include description and justification for any data transformations.
+[DONE]
-4. Document title that briefly summarizes the data analysis. []
+3. Document title that briefly summarizes the data analysis.
+[DONE]
-5. Document synopsis with a description and summary of the data analysis in less than 10 sentences. []
+4. Document synopsis with a description and summary of the data analysis in less than 10 sentences.
+[DONE]
-6. Data processing section that describes how the data was loaded into R and processed for analysis. []
+5. Data processing section that describes how the data was loaded into R and processed for analysis.
+[DONE]
-7. Results section where the main results are presented. []
+6. Results section where the main results are presented.
+[DONE]
-8. At least one figure in the document containing a plot. []
+7. At least one figure in the document containing a plot.
+[DONE]
-9. At most 3 figures in the document. []
+8. At most 3 figures in the document.
+[DONE]
-10. Start analysis from raw data (original .csv.bz2 file). []
+9. Start analysis from raw data (original .csv.bz2 file).
+[DONE]
-11. Address question of which types of events are most harmful to population health. []
+10. Address question of which types of events are most harmful to population health.
+[DONE]
-12. Address question of which types of events have the greatest economic consequences. []
+11. Address question of which types of events have the greatest economic consequences.
+[DONE]
-13. The entire analysis should be reproducible. []
+12. The entire analysis should be reproducible.
+DONE[]
-14. Descriptive  captions of figures, i.e. description near the figure of what is happening in the figure. []
+13. Descriptive  captions of figures, i.e. description near the figure of what is happening in the figure.
+[DONE]

 ### Assignment